FredKSchott/snowpack/docs/plugins.md

 ### Optimizing & Bundling

 Snowpack supports pluggable bundlers and other build optimizations via the `optimize()` hook.
-This method runs after the build, and gives plugins a chance to optimize the final build directory.
+This method runs after the build and gives plugins a chance to optimize the final build directory.
 Webpack, Rollup, and other build-only optimizations should use this hook.

 ```js
 module.exports = (snowpackConfig, pluginOptions) => ({